Author: Jemma Lichtendonk

 God answered my prayer for a natural monochorionic twin birth!

 My husband and I now had one each and we could NOT believe it!
-As I came out of my birthing zone, I scanned the room and realised that there had been 15 medical staff there all along, silently watching the whole thing unfold.
+As I came out of my birthing zone, I scanned the room.
+I then realised that there had been 15 medical staff there all along, silently watching the whole thing unfold.
 Amongst the group were 2 first year midwifery students who were very surprised to see a natural monochorionic twin birth.
 They couldn’t stop gushing about the experience and said that no one at uni was going to believe it!

 Once I had birthed the placenta and had been checked, the whole room clapped and cheered!
 I had only lost 250ml of blood and didn’t even have a graze!
 It was clear that everyone had just witnessed something very special.
 What an incredible miracle from God, one we will never forget.